Whatever became of The White Stripes drummer Meg White?

 When the White Stripes disbanded, all eyes were on her bandmate, the polymathic Jack White, and what his next move would be.
 Curiosity about Meg was a slow burn that gained momentum over the ensuing decade.
 With it, a reassessment of her abilities and contributions to the band also gained momentum.

 But Meg White was always famously introverted and rarely spoke in interviews.
 Of course, a silent woman next to a man who does all the talking inevitably leads to the reasonable assumption that she’s being silenced, either being subjugated or being talked over.
 Under Great White Northern Lights, The 2009 documentary film that chronicled the band’s Canadian tour showed evidence both for and against this assumption.
 “What can I say?
-I’m quiet,” she says when asked to clear the matter up… “I’d say it’s got nothing to do with [Jack White].”
+I’m quiet,” she says when asked to clear the matter up… “I’d say it’s got nothing to do with .”
 But then there are moments where Jack becomes visibly angry at her over her introversion.

 Meg White has lived a life of anonymity.